MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/access-elements-depend-window.md

 ---
-title: Access elements that depend on how the window looks on the screen | Microsoft Docs
+title: Access elements that depend on how the window appears on the screen | Microsoft Docs
-description: Access elements that depend on how the window looks on the screen
+description: Access elements that depend on how the window appears on the screen
 author: georgiostrantzas
 ms.service: power-automate
 ms.topic: article